 Court matters take a very long time to come to trial.
 There are many factors that will affect how long you wait to get to a hearing.
 One of those factors is the question of which Court is going to hear your matter because some Courts process matters and give you a hearing date faster than others.
 Has your lawyer given you sensible, likely time-lines for your matter?

 The Courts have rules about the proper place to conduct a hearing.
 Your opposition may be able to persuade the Court that the matter should be heard in a different Court, or even in a different state.
 The logistics can suddenly become a very big problem for you.
-Has your lawyers discussed whether your matter could be moved?
+Has your lawyer discussed whether your matter could be moved?

 No matter what the facts of your case, you are going to lose if you cannot produce “admissible evidence”.
 This means evidence supporting your case in a form acceptable to the Court.
 Your evidence also has to be relevant to your case, and persuasive.
 Has your lawyer properly explained to you why he or she (and the barrister) seem to be ignoring the “killer points” you want to make to the judge?

 Preparation for trial is extremely labour intensive and therefore expensive.
 In many cases the legal costs end up exceeding the amount of money in dispute.
-Has your lawyer given you a properly reasoned and calculated estimate of the costs you will be facing in a worst case scenario, or did they seem to pull a figure out of thin air.
+Has your lawyer given you a properly reasoned and calculated estimate of the costs you will be facing in a worst case scenario, or did they seem to pull a figure out of thin air?

-If you lose there is no automatic right to appeal.
+If you lose there is often no automatic right to appeal.
 And even if you have grounds to appeal you could lose again.
 And that means more costs.
 Does your lawyer seem to have the experience to be able to properly advise you when it is time to call it quits?

 Great news!
 You won the case!
 But you can then discover that the person you sued has no money, and that even if you were to bankrupt them you won’t get paid anything.
 Has your lawyer given you an early assessment of whether you are suing a “man of straw”?

 If you have to litigate and you can’t settle quickly then you and your lawyer are going to be spending a lot of time with one another.
 There will be a lot of waiting time when nothing seems to be happening.
 It will get frustrating.
-Does it seem that your lawyer is never available, or doesn’t return calls or emails, or is he or she otherwise not good at communicating with you.
+Does it seem that your lawyer is never available, or doesn’t return calls or emails, or is he or she otherwise not good at communicating with you?

 Part of litigation is the examination of the other party’s documents.
 These days it is not uncommon for there to be thousands of emails that need to be searched for useful evidence.
 This takes time, and in litigation time is money.
 Has your lawyer got junior lawyers who can do appropriate parts of the litigation at a cheaper rate?